oVirt/ovirt-node-ng/docs/book/getting-started.md

 ## Prerequisities

 Node is mainly developed on rpm based distributions like Fedora and CentOS 7.
-The main requirements are
+The main requirements are:

 - git
 - qemu
+- python
+- python-pep8
+- pyflakes
+- python-nose
+- python-sh
 - libguestfs
-- python
+- libguestfs-tools

 ## Bootstrap